 Economics Level 2 Entry Criteria: Obtaining at least 50% in Sacred Heart Certificate Economics OR obtaining at least 50% in Sacred Heart Certificate English AND Sacred Heart Certificate Mathematics 12ECO AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits HOD: Mrs Caren Leyland 91222 Analyse inflation using economic concepts and models.
-2 4 91223 Analyse international trade using economic concepts and models.
 2 4 91224 Analyse economic growth using economic concepts/models.
 2 4 91225 Analyse unemployment using economic concepts and models.
 2 4 91227 Analyse how government policies and contemporary economic issues interact.
 2 6 The aims of this course are: To develop an understanding of the economic problems and processes, such as the marketplace, which attempt to solve the economic problem.
 To explore the economic issues of trade, growth and inflation To develop and/or enlarge upon those skills and concepts to analyse and interpret economic information and thereby draw rational conclusions concerning economic affairs To develop awareness of the social problems and attitudes involved in current economic issues To develop a broad understanding of the New Zealand economy Where does this course lead?
-To Level 3 Economics course.
+In Level 2 we start to encourage Scholarship, therefore we offer Level 3 External Achievement 91403 'Macro Economics' for those who want to do this in Level 3.
 Cost: Workbooks and d study guides \$90.